ivosdc/svelte-generic-crud-table/README.md

         const body = event.detail.body; // object to update
         // refer id with event.detail.body.id for database operations!
         // your code here
+        console.log(JSON.stringify(event.detail.body));
     }

     function handleCreate(e) {
+        // better integration in SvelteGenericCrudTable not finished yet.
         // your code here
     }

-    const myObjectArray = [
+    // example object array.
+This should be your db query result. const myObjectArray = [
         {id: 1, name: "A_NAME_1", sthg: "A_STHG_1"},
         {id: 2, name: "A_NAME_2", sthg: "A_STHG_2"}